SAP/fundamental-tools/abap-api-tools/README.md

 Using two configuration files, ABAP data types can be mapped to custom ui components, of practically any ui framework.

-First copy the standard `ui5-react` configuration for example, to local config folder:
+To modify existing ui configuration, first copy that configuration to local config folder:

 ```shell
 abap cp ui5-react